 Pennsylvania’s Department of Environmental Protection sees the commonwealth as an ideal member of RGGI given its all-encompassing benefits.
 The EDF notes that Pennsylvania is the third largest greenhouse gas polluter, giving it one of the worst air quality measurements in the nation.
 The Pennsylvania power sector itself is the fifth dirtiest in the nation.
+This has had severe health consequences for many who suffer from health issues such as asthma.
+Dennis Groce of Erie testified that “Several of my acquaintances have had children who suffered from asthma and need regular therapy and treatment.
+Cleaner air facilitated by RGGI can help reduce the frequency of those illnesses.”
 The DEP’s proposed rule, in conjunction with joining the RGGI would see a 25% reduction in emissions from 2022-2030.
 States already in RGGI reduced their emissions by 47% since 2009.
 Without the rule, emissions would be expected to rise.

 In addition to environmental benefits, RGGI membership has proven positive economic outcomes.
 States participating in RGGI have returned $2 billion in proceeds, helping those who are impacted by a transitioning energy economy and making low-income housing and small businesses more energy efficient to further drive down costs for consumers.
 By 2031 the average residential electric bill would be 35% lower than in 2017.
 The commonwealth would see a projected 27,000 net job gain, and an increase to the Gross State Product of $1.9 billion as well.
 State Impact Pennsylvania reports that in its first year alone Pennsylvania is expected to bring in about $300 million.
 The DEP has yet to officially indicate where it would allocate the proceeds, but it is planned to go to the Clean Air Fund in support of clean energy, energy efficiency, and greenhouse gas reduction measures.